 As a general rule, don't stick your face where it doesn't belong.

 Disengage!
-Never feel forced into conversations not of your choosing—especially on the street.
-It's fine to nod, acknowledge people, and walk on.
+Never feel forced into conversations not of your choosing—whether on the street or in a social settiing.
+It's fine to nod, acknowledge people, and mozy on.

 Walk Away.
 If you see trouble coming - be it familial or from a stranger- and you can remove yourself, do it.
 There's no shame in that.
 Don't merely hope or wait for a person to change their behavior.
 Self defense means taking control and acting on your own behalf sooner than later.